TTM4115-G11-2024/Spec3-Final/readme.md

 ```
 # Raspberry Pi
 ## Information about the Pi
-Hostname: raspberrypi
+Hostname: raspberrypi.local

 Username: g11

-Password: seveneleven
+Password: 711

 - SSH should be activated and use Password above to authenticate.
-- To connect to it use Mobile hotspot on your phone.
+- To connect to it, use Mobile hotspot on your phone.
 - Currently only Sindre's network "Sid" is available, you find this under available WiFi networks.
 - ### The wifi information:
   * WIFI name: Sid